Quantum Chaos and Universal Trotterisation Behaviours in Digital Quantum Simulations: Dicke Model

-Figure~\ref{AppFig:15_DickeEigHists}, for the $j=6$ Dicke DQS, shows the level-spacing statistics in the upper-right insets, and the eigenvector statistics in the main figures with its \emph{tail} in the lower-right insets.
-In Figs~\ref{AppFig:15_DickeEigHists}~(a--b), we use the step size $\tau = 0.01~(2\pi g^{-1})$ (i.e. before the threshold), and we show that neither the eigenvector nor the eigenphase statistics have an agreement with RMT distributions, as expected.
-The eigenphase statistics are actually Poisson distributed for this step size, which is a signature of regular dynamics according to the Berry-Tabor conjecture~\cite{BerryMV1977LCRS}.
-For the step size $\tau = 0.12~(2\pi g^{-1})$ (beyond the threshold) and the cavity dimension $\dim_{\text{c}} = 25$, both the eigenvector and eigenphase statistics show agreement with RMT distributions, shown in Fig.~\ref{AppFig:15_DickeEigHists}~(c).
-However, once $\dim_{c}$ exceeds a certain value (that increases with $j$, as shown in the next section), agreement with RMT is lost in both of these cases, shown for $\dim_{\text{c}} = 200$ in Fig.~\ref{AppFig:15_DickeEigHists}~(d) where the level-spacing statistics are actually closest to a Poisson distribution.
+Figure~\ref{AppFig:19_DickeEigHists} shows the level-spacing statistics in the upper-right insets, and the eigenvector statistics in the main figures with its \emph{tail} highlighted in log scale in the lower-right insets.
+In Figs~\ref{AppFig:19_DickeEigHists}~(a--b), we use the step size $\tau = 0.002~(2\pi g^{-1})$ (i.e. before the threshold), and as expected, we see that neither the eigenvector nor the eigenphase statistics show agreement with RMT distributions.
+The eigenphase statistics are actually Poisson-distributed for this step size, which is a signature of regular dynamics according to the Berry-Tabor conjecture~\cite{BerryMV1977LCRS}.
+For the step size $\tau = 0.19~(2\pi g^{-1})$ (beyond the threshold) and a cavity dimension $\dim_{\rm c} = 25$, both the eigenvector and eigenphase statistics show agreement with RMT distributions, shown in Fig.~\ref{AppFig:19_DickeEigHists}~(c).
+However, once $\dim_{\rm c}$ exceeds a certain value (that increases with $j$, as seen in the next section), agreement with RMT is lost in both of these cases; shown for $\dim_{\rm c} = 200$ in Fig.~\ref{AppFig:19_DickeEigHists}~(d) where the level-spacing statistics are actually closest to a Poisson distribution.
+With the caveat of needing to choose an appropriate cavity truncation $\dim_{\rm c}$, eigenvector and level-spacing statistics both show corresponding agreement or disagreement with RMT beyond or before the threshold, and show the same behaviour in various different parameter regimes (not shown).

-Aside from the $\dim_{c}$ dependency, both eigenvector and level-spacing statistics simultaneously agree/disagree with RMT beyond/before the threshold, and they show the same behaviour in various other system parameter regimes (not shown).
-Indeed, this even holds for examples the regime where the ideal Dicke model itself is known to be quantum chaotic~\cite{CliveE2003QCD, Clive2003CDM}, where we still observe a sharp threshold, beyond which the PR values and sub-system entropies are larger for the digitised system than the ideal system.
-Since our focus in this paper is the digitisation-induced onset of quantum chaos, detailed analysis of this case is beyond the scope of this paper, but we provide some illustrative data in appendix~\ref{App:DickeChaos}.